BjornKennethHolmstrom/website/src/routes/essays/the-surplus-trap/the-surplus-trap.md

 We don't just need to redistribute the *money*; we need to redesign the *destination*.

 ### The Yellow Solution: Regenerative Capital

+If redistribution alone won’t work, what will?
+We must redesign not just where money goes, but what it does.

 We don't need to abolish capital.
 We need to **re-anchor** it.